Libya: Administrative divisions

 Historically, the area of Libya was considered three provinces (or states), Tripolitania in the northwest, Barka (Cyrenaica) in the east, and Fezzan in the southwest.
 The conquest by Italy in the Italo-Turkish War united them into a single political unit.
+Libya is organized as a unitary state, contrary to federations based on federalism.

 Since 2007, Libya has been divided into 22 districts (Shabiyat):